 You must not enter the cemeteries outside of these hours, doing so will be trespassing.

 Baby and Infant Funerals

-Please see the attached document below for policy and guidance which has been designed to assist bereaved parents with making decisions that are right for them.
-It was formulated with the kind assistance of Sands (the stillbirth and neonatal death charity) during the review of the Institute of Cemetery Management Charter for the Bereaved with the intention of providing information to parents and burial authorities and ultimately raise the level of services provided.
+Please see the document below for policy and guidance information - designed to assist bereaved parents when making decisions.
+The document was formulated with the kind assistance of Sands (the stillbirth and neonatal death charity) during the review of the Institute of Cemetery Management Charter for the Bereaved.
+The intention of the document is to provide information to parents and burial authorities, and ultimately raise the level of services provided.